 The rest of this article is organized as follows.
 After discussing elicitation methods and transcription conventions in the rest of this section, we provide relevant background on Locative Shift and iconic loci in Section 2.
 We study the main properties of ASL Locative Shift in Section 3, and discuss its interaction with ellipsis in Section 4.
 In Section 5, we suggest that some pointing gestures in English can undergo something like Locative Shift.
 Conclusions and questions for future research are stated in Section 6.
-An Appendix extends some of the main findings to LSF, while subtle issues pertaining to ASL ellipsis, as well as raw data for all examples, can be found in Supplementary Materials.
+Appendix I extends some of the main findings to LSF, while subtle issues pertaining to ASL ellipsis are discussed in Appendix II.
+Finally, raw data for all examples can be found in Supplementary Materials.